alainvtr/extended_mistralai_conversation/README.md

 ## Installation via HACS
 1. Open HACS in Home Assistant
-2. Right top clic on the 3 dots and add the personnal repo https://github.com/alainvtr/extended_mistralai_conversation  as an Integration
+2. Right top click on the 3 dots and add the personnal repo https://github.com/alainvtr/extended_mistralai_conversation  as an Integration
 3. Add and go back to HACS main screen
-4. Find Extended Mistal AI Conversation in the available list, select it and then add it
+4. Find Extended Mistal AI Conversation in the available list, select it and add it
 5. Restart Home Assistant

 ## Create a Mistral API key